 How does RAG select which content gets retrieved?

-Practical consequence: content written from the user's question — not from internal terminology — is retrieved more often.
+Practical consequence: content written from the user’s question — not from internal terminology — sits closer to how these systems search.
+That makes retrieval more likely, though what ultimately happens depends per system on more than similarity alone.

 Writing RAG-friendly content